 - 1. Major books are from business administration rather than from educational management (p.
 89, p.103, p.114, p.123, p.170).
 Thus, instead of requiring students to read books and journal papers written about educational leadership and school management, students are expected to read references that describe and analyze organizations that differ considerably from the school as an organization.
-This may result in teaching less relevant of theoretical and practical knowledges to many of the students who are mostly school teachers and middle managers in the educational system.
-Unfortunately, some faculty members did not convince the committee that their courses are sufficiently distinctive to a program in educational management/leadership. - 2.
+This may result in teaching less relevant of theoretical and practical knowledges to many of the students who are mostly school teachers and middle managers in the educational system. - 2.
 Major courses in the field such as introduction to education, leadership and management ignores major textbooks in the field (e.g., Hoy and Miskel, 2008) or newer conceptualizations of educational leadership such as leadership for social justice, instructional leadership, distributive leadership, and so on. - 3.
 There are courses about teaching and teacher education.
 They should be limited to one or two (e.g., 152, 156).
 The program should be very careful not to be another teaching education program in many respects.
 For ex. the course in classroom management ignores instructional leadership to a satisfactory extent. - 4.
 The committee members question the relevance of courses about accounting, corporate finance and the like (see pages 188, 192, 196) in a program in a highly centralized educational system.
 Courses from the MBA are less suitable to those who study educational management due to the large differences between business organizations and educational organizations. - 5.
 Unfortunately, many references are old-dated and ignore recent conceptual and empirical developments in the field of educational management and leadership. - 6.
 The practical orientation is weak according to students although the director claimed its uniqueness is in its practical orientation. - 7.
 There are some overlaps in the curriculum.
-For example,

-B2 Exploitation of theories in the management, evaluation and development of school class and courses.

-C1 Implementation of theories and models of Leadership and Management to improve programs and increase efficiency in an administrative entity, school or other.
-And the modules:

-ED710 School self-evaluation and action research

-ED730 Organizing and managing the teaching process and the classroom
+For example, - B2 Exploitation of theories in the management, evaluation and development of school class and courses. - C1 Implementation of theories and models of Leadership and Management to improve programs and increase efficiency in an administrative entity, school or other.
+And the modules: - ED710 School self-evaluation and action research - ED730 Organizing and managing the teaching process and the classroom